This vegan Pumpkin Curry is inspired by a Burmese recipe, it features the flavours of mint, tamarind and is both quick and easy to cook!

 It is hot and sour with a hint of sweetness, it is also vegan and takes a shade over 30 minutes to cook!

-I usually make this pumpkin curry with a butternut squash.
-The primary reason for this is that they are on the smaller side.
-This is really important when cooking for two!
+I usually make this curry with a butternut squash.
+The primary reason for this is that they are on the smaller side, which is really important when cooking for two!

-I will usually call it squash week, I will maybe have this, my butternut squash tagine and then possibly my butternut squash pasta or butternut squash chilli.
+If I can only get a larger pumpkin, I will usually call it squash week.
+I will maybe have this, my butternut squash tagine and then possibly my roasted butternut squash pasta or butternut squash chilli.

-I may even roast off the leftovers and turn it into puree and use it in my pumpkin risotto recipe!
+I may even roast off the leftovers and turn them into puree and use it in my butternut squash risotto recipe!

-To make your own grab a big handful of mint, add 50ml of vinegar, 50 ml of boiling water.
-Mix then add salt and sugar to make it to your taste.
+To make your own, grab a big handful of mint, add 50ml of vinegar, and 50ml of boiling water.
+Mix, then add salt and sugar to make it to your taste.

-One final hint, if you are not vegan switch out the soy sauce for fish sauce, it adds a wonderful complexity of flavour!
+If you are not sticking to vegan, then switch out the soy sauce for fish sauce, it adds a wonderful complexity of flavour!

-I like curries served with rice, my usual go to is simply boiled basmati rice.
+I like curries served with rice; my usual go-to is simply steamed or boiled jasmine rice.

-It worked a treat with this dryer style of curry.
+It worked a treat with this dry style of curry.

 Easy Burmese Pumpkin Curry Recipe